Microsoft/azure-docs.pt-pt/articles/sql-database/sql-database-implement-geo-distributed-database.md

    </dependency>
    ```

-1. Specify the Java version by adding the `properties` section after the `dependencies` section:
+1. Especifique a versão do Java adicionando a seção `properties` após a `dependencies` seção:

    ```xml
    <properties>